fncbook/fnc/chapter13/diffadv.md

 Our destination is an IVP that can be solved by a Runge–Kutta or multistep solver.
 These solvers are intended for vector problems, but our unknowns naturally have a matrix shape, which is the most convenient for the differentiation formulas {eq}`partfpartx` and {eq}`partfparty`.
 Fortunately, it's easy to translate back and forth between a matrix and an equivalent vector.

 (definition-diffadv-vec)=
-::::{proof:definition} vec and unvec operations
+::::{prf:definition} vec and unvec operations
 Let $\mathbf{A}$ be an $m\times n$ matrix.
 Define the **vec** function as stacking the columns of $\mathbf{A}$ into a vector, i.e.,

 :::{math}